 With regard to provider agencies, there will be duplication of membership between the Councils and boards of directors of programs providing services to persons with developmental disabilities.
 While this is a healthy relationship, Councils must be cautioned to avoid becoming involved in the internal operations of these agencies and likewise not allow the problems of these services to become their only area of activity.

 County Coordinating Councils fulfill a number of key roles:

-- They recommend members for the Area Board II and Far Northern Regional Center Board of Directors
+- They recommend members for the Far Northern Regional Center Board of Directors

-- They serve as a link in transmitting information between these Boards and the community
+- They serve as a link in transmitting information between the Board and the community

 - They provide Boards of Supervisors with information about persons with developmental disabilities

 - They provide a forum to discuss topics related to the needs of persons with developmental disabilities

 - They act as advocates for this special population

 - Provide a forum for public education and information

 The role of the County Coordinating Councils is a vital one which, if used effectively, enhances the lives of people with developmental disabilities throughout Northeastern California

 All County Coordinating Councils should have bylaws with regard to their selected functions which are reviewed and updated regularly.
 The Council's bylaws should discuss composition.
 Councils should include "D.D." and "generic" agency representatives, service providers, members of the general public and parents of and/or persons who have developmental disabilities, with the goal of being at least 50% parents of and/or persons with developmental disabilities.